oakes/odoyle-rules/README.md

 Disadvantages compared to Clara:

 * Clara supports [truth maintenance](https://www.clara-rules.org/docs/truthmaint/), which can be a very useful feature in some domains.
-* Clara is faster.
-I'm still working through the '95 Doorenbos paper so my optimizations aren't even in this century yet.
+* Clara may be faster (but check out the "Performance" section below).

 The design of O'Doyle is almost a carbon copy of my Nim rules engine, [pararules](https://github.com/paranim/pararules).